 The Duke is released by Pathé, Ingenious Media and a Screen Yorkshire presentation of a Neon Films Production – It comes to UK cinemas from 3rd September.

-One thought on “Wonderful trailer for The Duke, starring Jim Broadbent and Helen Mirren – Watch now!
+One response to “Wonderful trailer for The Duke, starring Jim Broadbent and Helen Mirren – Watch now!”

 Post your thoughts